hsallaku/ArtChain/README.md

 ### Compiling

 In NetBeans, choose the "Clean and Build Project" option in the Run tab.
 Make sure both Gson and JavaFX are set up and integrated into your project.

+## Testing

+Validator node login information:
+Username: LouvreMuseum
+Password: 123

+Standard node login information:
+Username: arafat
+Password: 123

+If you would like to create a new validator node, register as a standard node and close the program.
+Open the users.json file in the program directory, and change the desired user's status from "s" to "v".